-For oral iron, the traditional dose to treat anaemia is 100-200mg of elemental iron per day (for example, ferrous sulfate 200mg three times per day), yet such high doses have no rationale and are strongly discouraged.
-Side effects are common, principally diarrhoea and constipation.
+For oral iron, the adult BNF has now updated dosing to once daily.
+The traditional dose to treat anaemia had been 100-200mg of elemental iron per day (for example, ferrous sulfate 200mg three times per day), yet such high doses have no rationale and are strongly discouraged.
+Side effects are common especially with too frequent dosing, principally diarrhoea and constipation.
 Hepcidin is stimulated by high doses of oral iron and this reduces future absorption of iron.
 A low dose on alternate days is probably the optimum regimen to increase iron and be tolerable.
 The international consensus statement recommends 40-60mg of elemental iron per day or 80-100mg on alternate days in addition to dietary advice.
 The content of elemental iron within preparations varies (see Figure 8).
 A practical suggestion is to use any of the common iron tablets combined with dietary advice at a dose of one tablet per day or two tablets on alternate days.
 This applies when needed preoperatively or postoperatively.

-Figure 8 Elemental iron content of common commercially available preparations 112
+Figure 8 Elemental iron content of common commercially available preparations112